Who Made This? Fake Detection and Source Attribution with Diffusion Features: Results

 Notably, the huge performance increase of the MLP over the $k$-NN classifier on the validation set confirms that the features extracted by the diffusion U-Net contain generator-specific patterns.
-The MLP is capable of learning these distinguishing characteristics, whereas the $k$-NN approach, which relies solely on feature distances, cannot recognize these subtle patterns.
-Although $k$-NN proves effective for the broader task of distinguishing real from synthetic content, it is insufficient for the more nuanced task of source attribution.
-This suggests that while the feature distance between real and synthetic images is large, the distances between features from different generators are smaller.
-The key differentiators are not the absolute distances but rather specific, patterns within the features that the MLP can successfully identify.
+The MLP is capable of learning these distinctive characteristics, whereas the $k$-NN approach, which relies solely on feature distances, cannot recognize these subtle patterns.
+Although $k$-NN proves effective for the broader task of distinguishing real from synthetic content, it is insufficient for the more complex task of source model attribution.
+These results suggest that, while real and synthetic images can be detected through distances in the feature space, the discriminative power in source model attribution stems from more complex feature patterns that need an MLP to be captured.
 To investigate this hypothesis, we employ the SHAP algorithm to interpret the decisions of the MLP-640 classifier.
-We utilize the Gradient Explainer with a background dataset of 200 samples and 1000 test samples.
+We utilize the Gradient Explainer with a background dataset of 200 samples and 1,000 test samples.
 For each class, we identify the top 10 most informative features.
 In~\Cref{fig:perc_shared_features} we report the percentage of the top 10 features shared between each pair of generators.